-The audit or review plan must set out the scope of work, including:
+The audit or review plan must include:

-- Audit or review period The period covered by the audit or review and, if applicable, the previous audit or review. - Assurance engagement The type of assurance engagement the auditor will perform. - For audits, the plan must confirm the audit is a reasonable assurance engagement. - For reviews, the plan must state if the review is a limited assurance engagement or a reasonable assurance engagement. - Previous recommendations A review of the recommendations from the previous audit or review and the actions taken by the licensee to address the recommendations.
-The outcome of the auditor's examination may affect the audit priority for one or more licence obligations. - The plan must include a statement confirming the auditor will consider the recommendations from the previous audit or review, if applicable. - Compliance reports and compliance registers (audit plans only) A review of the compliance reports lodged by the licensee during the audit period.33 The outcome of the auditor's examination may affect the audit priority for one or more licence obligations.34 - The plan must identify the compliance reports that have been reviewed by the auditor. - If the licensee has a compliance (or breach) register,35 the auditor must determine whether the compliance reports are consistent with the register.
+- Audit or review period The period covered by the audit or review and, if applicable, the previous audit or review. - Assurance engagement The type of assurance engagement the auditor will perform. - For audits, the plan must confirm the audit is a reasonable assurance engagement. - For reviews, the plan must state if the review is a limited assurance engagement or a reasonable assurance engagement. - Previous recommendations A review and status update on the recommendations from the previous audit or review, including the actions taken by the licensee to address the recommendations.35 The outcome of the auditor's examination may affect the audit priority for one or more licence obligations.

+The plan must include a statement confirming the auditor will consider the recommendations from the previous audit or review, if applicable.

+• Compliance reports and compliance registers (audit plans only) - A review of the compliance reports lodged by the licensee during the audit period.36 The outcome of the auditor's examination may affect the audit priority for one or more licence obligations.37

+The plan must identify the compliance reports that have been reviewed by the auditor.

+If the licensee has a compliance (or breach) register, the auditor must determine whether the compliance reports are consistent with the register.38